Background blur

 Key Takeaways

-• Yoga offers a system of support that empowers women to actively influence their hormonal health, rather than passively dealing with symptoms.
+• Yoga empowers women to actively influence their hormonal health rather than passively manage symptoms, fostering a sense of agency and self-care.

 📝In-Depth Guide

-• Teenagers (Puberty): Dynamic practices like sun salutations boost energy, improve circulation, and balance hormones.
+• Puberty: Dynamic practices like sun salutations can energize the body, improve circulation, and aid in hormonal balance during this period of rapid change.

-• During Period: Restorative poses and inversions (like legs up the wall) ease cramps and promote relaxation.
+• Menstruation: Restorative poses and gentle inversions (like Legs-Up-The-Wall) can help alleviate cramps, reduce tension, and promote deep relaxation.

-• Pregnancy: Individualized, gentle stretches for back pain, breathing exercises for stress, and relaxation techniques for sleep.
+• Pregnancy: After the first trimester, gentle stretches aid with common discomforts like back pain, while breathing exercises and relaxation techniques are invaluable for stress management and labor preparation.

-• Postpartum: Restorative poses for recovery and gentle breathing practices for self-nurturing.
+• Postpartum: Restorative poses and gentle breathing practices are recommended to support physical recovery and nurture the mother's well-being.

 Episode Transcript